Opby/vectorauth/README.md

 * 3  are configured as anchors and 1 is configured as a listener.
 They are fixed in position and connected to the laptop through a USB port.
 Together, they detect tag’s position with high accuracy (<50 cm error) and low latency (<2 seconds)
 <img width="890" alt="Screen Shot 2025-04-01 at 7 48 55 PM" src="https://github.com/user-attachments/assets/82703dec-123f-47f7-a144-c12fb5e34417" />

+## Python Code
+* Multiple Python programs are written to implement the authentication flow.
+They are all uploaded to Github.

+## Contact us
+For more information, please go to [VectorAuth.net](https://vectorauth.net)